theme-next/hexo-theme-next/.github/CONTRIBUTING.md

     - `Irrelevant`: An irrelevant issue for Next
     - `Duplicate`: An issue which had been mentioned
     - `Bug`: A detected bug that needs to be confirmed
+    - `Improvement Need`: An issue that needs to be improvement
     - `Feature Request`: An issue that wants a new feature
     - `High Priority`: A detected bugs or misprints with high priority
     - `Low Priority`: A detected bugs or misprints with low priority